DESIGNING WEARABLES FOR HEALTH AND WELLBEING

 Timetable

 Classes take place each week from Monday to Friday.
 The lectures are planned for each day 10:00 – 13:00.
 After lunch students will have time for group-work on their project in our labs.
-Please see also the more detailed schedule.
+As an example, please see also the more detailed schedule from previous years.

 Participants